rtCamp/snapwp/.changeset/slow-carrots-cheat.md

 "snapwp": patch
 ---

-fix: import issue with withSnapWP in next.config.mjs
+fix: import issue with withSnapWP and DefaultError in the nextjs/starter.